-In this page you can discover the three semi- finalists for the Photography discipline in the Yellow Area (Northen Europe) rated by the audience and a professional Jury, composed by experts and established artists.
+In this page you can discover the finalist for the Photography discipline in the Yellow Area (Northen Europe) rated by the audience and a professional Jury at the event in Vilnius, Lithuania, on June 25th.

 Denis Vejas (1986 Lithuania) is a Vilnius-based documentary photographer, and visual storyteller.